maxhumber/mummify/README.md

 mummify.log(f'Test accuracy: {accuracy:.3f}')
 ```

-And re-run `python model.py` mummify will update the `mummify.log` file and save the state of your model:
+...and re-run `python model.py` mummify will update the `mummify.log` file and save the state of your model:

 ![](https://raw.githubusercontent.com/maxhumber/mummify/master/images/mummify-first-change.png)

-To view the mummify log history from the command line you can run `mummify history`:
+To view the history of your model, just run  `mummify history` from the command line:

 ```
 max-mbp:quick-start max$ mummify history